leplusorg/ristretto/CONTRIBUTING.md

   an existing solution or a different approach.
 - commits on a single pull request must be squashed together to keep make reviews easier.
-- commits must be signed (this is supported by most git clients as well as the GitHub web UI, see link below).
+- commits must be signed (this is supported by most Git clients as well as the GitHub web UI, see link below).

 For security-related issues, please see our [security policy](/SECURITY.md).